 - a.
 Assume and retain responsibility, within his or her area of professional competence, for the daily care and supervision of each patient in the Hospital for whom he or she is providing attending services, or arrange for a qualified alternate to provide such care and supervision. - b.
 Comply with the Bylaws, Rules and Regulations, and applicable Medical Staff and Hospital policies and satisfy all other responsibilities set forth herein except attendance, provided, however, that Courtesy Staff Appointees who seek advancement to the Active Staff must satisfy all requirements of Active Staff set forth herein for at least one (1) year prior to the request for said advancement. - c.
-Effective June 1, 2001, provide on call services on a rotating basis to the Emergency Department or other appropriate Hospital area for the evaluation and treatment of patients with potential emergency medical conditions in accordance with the Hospital's Emergency Medical Screening, Treatment, and Transfer Policy and Procedure and Emergency Department Protocols. - d.
-Effective June 1, 2001, provide inpatient care to patients admitted through the Emergency/Outpatient Services Departments, who have no local attending Practitioner, on a rotating basis per Emergency Department/Outpatient Services Protocols. - e.
-Effective June 1, 2001, provide follow up care to patients treated and released from the Emergency Department who require such follow up care on an outpatient basis and who have no local attending Physician, on a rotating basis per Hospital Policy and Procedure for Emergency Outpatient Services Referral.
+Provide on call services on a rotating basis to the Emergency Department or other appropriate Hospital area for the evaluation and treatment of patients with potential emergency medical conditions in accordance with the Hospital's Emergency Medical Screening, Treatment, and Transfer Policy and Procedure and Emergency Department Protocols. - d.
+Provide inpatient care to patients admitted through the Emergency/Outpatient Services Departments, who have no local attending Practitioner, on a rotating basis per Emergency Department/Outpatient Services Protocols. - e.
+Provide follow up care to patients treated and released from the Emergency Department who require such follow up care on an outpatient basis and who have no local attending Physician, on a rotating basis per Hospital Policy and Procedure for Emergency Outpatient Services Referral.